ShareRing/shareringlink-javascript-library/README.md

 </script>
 ```

-QueryID = ID of the query from the VQL dashboard
+QueryID = ID of the query from the ShareRing Link dashboard

-QRCode owner = ShareLedger account linked to the VQL creator
+QRCode owner = ShareLedger account linked to the ShareRing Link creator